-- Auto-failover groups support geo-replication of all databases in the group to only one secondary server in a different region.
+- Auto-failover groups support geo-replication of all databases in the group to only one secondary logical server in a different region.
 If you need to create multiple Azure SQL Database geo-secondary replicas (in the same or different regions) for the same primary replica, use active geo-replication.

 Offload read-only workloads

 To reduce traffic to your primary databases, you can also use the secondary databases in a failover group to offload read-only workloads.
 Use the read-only listener to direct read-only traffic to a readable secondary database.

 Auto-failover groups provide read-write and read-only listener end-points that remain unchanged during geo-failovers.
 You do not have to change the connection string for your application after a geo-failover, because connections are automatically routed to the current primary.
 Whether you use manual or automatic failover activation, a geo-failover switches all secondary databases in the group to the primary role.
 After the geo-failover is completed, the DNS record is automatically updated to redirect the endpoints to the new region.
 For geo-failover RPO and RTO, see Overview of Business Continuity.